OCD in adults

 Factors in the brain

-Today, OCD is regarded as a neuropsychiatric disorder, in which a disruption of the brain’s neurotransmitters, mainly serotonin, plays an important part.
-Effective treatment shows a normalisation of this disruption.
-Brain scans show that certain areas and structures of the brain are frequently affected.
+Today, OCD is regarded as a neuropsychiatric disorder, in which a disturbance in the brain’s neurotransmitters, mainly serotonin, plays an important part.
+Effective treatment shows a normalisation of this disturbance.
+Brain scans show that certain areas and structures of the brain are often affected.
 In rare cases, OCD may be due to brain infections.

 Compulsive thoughts of an aggressive or sexual nature.